Dave Verity

 David Anthony Verity (born 21 September 1949) is an English former footballer who played as a midfielder.

 Career

 Verity began his career with Scunthorpe United, making 5 appearances in the Football League between 1966 and 1969.
 He later played for Halifax Town, scoring 5 goals in 78 League appearances over 4 years.

 In January 1971 Verity along with three Halifax teammates signed for Drogheda United on loan.
 He played in the 1971 FAI Cup Final which Drogheda lost after a replay.
-After leaving Halifax in 1973, Verity played non-League football for Yeovil Town.
+After leaving Halifax in 1973, Verity played moved into non-League football with Yeovil Town.
+In 1976 he moved to Salisbury, where he became player-manager in 1981.
+Two years, later, he moved to Andover.

 Personal life

 His brother Kevin was also a professional footballer.